-As a result, we made relatively few comments with respect to this Priority Axis, with those of significance reported in Table 5.1.
-All of our concerns in respect of this Priority Axis have been addressed, either directly through changes to the OP or indirectly through arguments (which seem legitimate to us) that they should be more properly addressed through project eligibility and appraisal rules and processes.
-The Priority Axis is robust in terms of its internal and external coherence.
+In general terms, the vast majority of these issues have been addressed, either directly through changes to the OP or indirectly through arguments (which appear to us to be legitimate) that they should be more properly addressed through project eligibility and appraisal rules and processes.
+In addition, almost all the more minor issues raised have been addressed or responded to and the Priority Axis is now, in our view, robust in terms of its internal and external coherence.